 Famous Stew Pots

 The western coastal region to which Michoacán belongs has produced some of Mexico's most famous stews.
 While pozole is more closely identified with Guerreo and birria with Jalisco, both dishes are too irresistible to have not spilled over into Michoacán cooking.

 Pozole is more than a hangover cure.
-It starts with gelatin-rich pork parts stewed into a luscious broth that's colored with dried or fresh chilies.
+It starts with gelatin-rich pork parts stewed into a luscious broth that's colored with dried or fresh chiles.
 But the star is hominy, whole corn kernels that emerge from the nixtamalization process for making masa, that add a tender and pleasingly starchy bite to every spoonful.
-Michoacános tend to prefer their pozole rojo, rich with dried chilies.
+Michoacános tend to prefer their pozole rojo, rich with dried chiles.